 Tupelo honey is one of the most enchanting honey varieties in America, with an amazing flavor.
 It has a bright fruity-floral sweetness, and a soft, buttery finish.

 Description & Origin

-NOTE: Pure tupelo honey should not crystallize (also called 'sugaring') even after many years in the cupboard.
+NOTE: Pure tupelo honey will not crystallize (also called 'sugaring').
 But pure tupelo is impossible to get because the bees will visit other plants that are in bloom at the same time as the tupelo trees.
 The ratio of tupelo to non-tupelo nectar will vary from year to year, location to location, and even beehive to beehive.
-As a result, a layer of sugar may appear at the bottom of your container.
+As a result, a small layer of sugar may appear at the bottom of your container.
 This is a natural change, and it can be reversed by placing the container in hot water (but not too hot) and shaking the honey bottle every few minutes.

 To learn even more about the best honey in America, read our blog post on Why is Tupelo Honey So Amazing?